geomstats/geomstats/docs/hackathons.rst

 This is the typical collaborative workflow at a hackathon:

-1. Join Geomstats slack workspace
-* Join the slack channel associated with your hackathon
+1. Join Geomstats slack workspace: Join channel associated with your hackathon

-2. Assign yourself to a GitHub task
-* Join the Hackathon GitHub project associated with your hackathon
+2. Assign yourself to a GitHub task on the GitHub project associated with your hackathon

 3. Code a few lines on a new GitHub branch